Symmetry protected topological phases under decoherence: Experimentally probing the strange correlator

 whose statistical uncertainty reduces \emph{polynomially} in the number of measurement snapshots $M$.
 This is exactly equivalent to the measurement of the marginalized type-I strange correlator except we multiply by the additional factor $\prod s_{2m}$.
 In fact, the absence of post-selection is exactly compensated by the presence of this additional factor.
 Therefore, even without post-selection, we can identify a nontrivial behavior of the marginalized type-I strange correlator with polynomial sample complexity.

-\jyl{ To generalize this idea to higher dimension, consider an $G_A \times G_B$ SPT characterized by the mixed anomaly between $G_A$ and $G_B$ symmetries; in other words, the domain wall (defect) of $G_B$ is decorated with $G_A$-SPT states~\cite{Chen2014}.
+To generalize this idea to a higher dimension, consider an $G_A \times G_B$ SPT characterized by the mixed topological response between $G_A$ and $G_B$ symmetries; in other words, the domain wall (defect) of $G_B$ is decorated with $G_A$-SPT states~\cite{Chen2014}.
 In this case, the non-local order parameter $S^A$ associated with $G_A$-symmetry on the area $\cA$ is defined as the following \cite{Yoshida2016,2022arXiv221002485Z}:

 where $g \in G_B$ is the element of the $G_B$ symmetry group, $O_g(\rd \cA)$ is the operator that creates a $G_A$-SPT state along the boundary $\rd \cA$ decorating the $g$-domain wall, and $U_g(\cA)$ is the partial $G_B$ symmetry transformation on the region $\cA$.
 By definition, this non-local order parameter would exhibit a perimeter law in the SPT phase, i.e., it decays exponentially with its perimeter $| \rd \cA |$: